 In the 19th century, English artist, critic, socialist, and philanthropist John Ruskin made a profound observation that remains relevant in the business world today: “It’s unwise to pay too much, but it’s worse to pay too little.
 When you pay too much, you lose a little money — that is all.
 When you pay too little, you sometimes lose everything because the thing you bought was incapable of doing the thing it was bought to do.”
 This timeless wisdom challenges the common notion that a low price always translates to a good deal.
-Let’s delve into the dangers of dealing with the lowest bidder in business, and just as importantly, being the lowest bidder.
+Let’s delve into the dangers of dealing with the lowest bidder in business, and just as importantly, the danger of being the lowest bidder.

 1. Quality Compromise